Design, prototype, and explore layer properties in the right sidebar

 - Constraints

-- Layout grid
+- Layout grids

 - Component properties